brendanhay/brendanhay.github.io/_posts/2016-08-08-credentials.md

 ## Usage

-You will need your AWS credentials available in either the standard `~/.aws/credentials` file, or as `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables if running on a local development machine.
-If running on an EC2 instance, the IAM role credentials will be retrieved from the instance metadata.
+You will need your AWS credentials available in either the standard `~/.aws/credentials` file, or `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables if running on a local development machine.
+If you're running on an EC2 instance, the IAM role credentials will be retrieved from the instance metadata automatically.

 A KMS master key should also be created.
 You can do this under Encryption Keys in the Identity and Access Management section of the Amazon developer's console: